Michelle F. Moseley Counseling

 Why Should Faith Leaders Care About Religious Trauma?

-Faith leaders, those who hold positions of leadership within churches and other faith-based organizations, would be well-served by increasing their knowledge of religious trauma.
-Understanding trauma, and religious trauma in particular, could help faith leaders create spaces that are able to be responsive to trauma and offer increased safety to trauma survivors.
+Faith leaders, those who hold positions of leadership within churches and other faith-based organizations, can benefit by increasing their knowledge related to mental health, and to trauma in particular.
+Understanding trauma, including religious trauma, can help faith leaders create spaces that are trauma-responsive and offer increased safety to trauma survivors.

 What About Those Who Want to Stay?

-I have spoken with many survivors of religious trauma who spent years seeking a faith community where they felt their pain was understood and where they experienced freedom to engage in ways that felt safe for them without being pushed toward particular activities or ways of being in the space.
-Personally, I spent years following my religious trauma attempting to find a church where my experience was believed and my presence felt welcome.
+I have spoken with many survivors of religious trauma who spent years seeking a faith community where they felt their pain was understood and where they experienced freedom to engage in ways that felt safe for them without being pushed toward particular activities or ways of showing up in the space.
+Personally, I spent many years of my own religious trauma healing where I was attempting to find a church where my experience was believed and my presence felt welcome.
 This is not only my story, but the story of thousands of other survivors of religious trauma or spiritual abuse.

-Most of these survivors reach a point where their faith is shattered and they are exhausted from working so hard to find a place where they are welcome in their journey of healing.
-The very place (i.e. church) and people who survivors hope can be understanding and compassionate have become synonomous with judgment and pain.
+Many survivors reach a point where their faith is shattered and they are exhausted from working so hard to find a place where they are welcome in their journey of healing.
+The very place (i.e. church) and people who survivors hope can be understanding and compassionate have become synonymous with judgment and pain.
 And, for many survivors that find themselves at that point, they stop trying so hard, stop showing up at services or events, and slip into the category of “nones.”

 Who are the “Nones”?

 Gallup (the survey people) does polls related to religious beliefs.
-Those who do not have any sort of belief or religious involvement are labeled in the results as “nones.”
+“Nones” is how they describe individuals who do not have any sort of belief or religious involvement.
 They fit into none of the other categories.

 And the most surprising results may be those regarding the involvement of women in religion.
 Both research throughout the years and anecdotal evidence has shown that women have tended to be more involved with religion than men.
 Many smaller churches acknowledge they would not have survived without the involvement and service of women.